What is Hemp Seed Oil?

 Hemp seed oil is created through cold-pressing, a similar process used to produce olive oil from olives.
 The darker green hemp seeds produce a grassy taste in the oil, while the lighter green seeds give a more nutty flavor.

-T-H-C levels, the property in Cannabis products that make people high, is low in hemp seed oil.
-The actual Cannabis plant has a T-H-C concentration level of 28%.
+T-H-C levels, the property in MJ products that make people high, is low in hemp seed oil.
+The actual MJ plant has a T-H-C concentration level of 28%.
 Hemp seed oil T-H-C concentrations are at 0.3%, almost 100 times less potent.

 Is it Legal to Buy Hemp Seed Oil?